smallaxe206/PizzaShopTraining/README.md

 As we go through phase 2 in whatever form, we'll have discussions about what I think should change and how and why.
 This isn't an exercise to get a right answer, but to increase your understanding of the principles, patterns, and practices that make good SOLID/OOP code.

+## Alternaate Phase
+It's basically Phase 1 and Phase 2 combind.
+You follow Phase 1, and I make more OO focused comments through out.

 # Testing
 As the scenario specifices, there's no need for a UI, but we need to be able to verify our code works.
 We will use a Unit Test framework for this; which is why the solution starts with a Test Project.